jrelgin/webpack-starter/README.md

 # Basic project starter
 This repo is my attempt to move from gulpjs to webpack.
-In time, it will probably replace this [little fella](https://github.com/jrelgin/prototype-template-fe) in time.
+In time, it will probably replace this [little fella](https://github.com/jrelgin/prototype-template-fe).

 ## Install dependencies